David-Grass-Feria/hippoz-jetstream-sidebar/readme.md

 ## Usage
-This package should be used immediately after installing Laravel with Jetstream.
+This package should be used immediately after installing Laravel with Jetstream (Livewire version).